 The company was forced to come clean after media reports about hacked account details surfaced on the web.
 According to Twitter, the company became aware of the problem in January 2022 via the company's bug bounty program.
 The bug had been in the code since June 2022 and was quickly fixed.

-Now, the actual vulnerability and the exploit of it, has to do with a form that provides the Twitter ID associated with the submitted phone number or email address.
-Obviously, this shouldn't be publicly available, and according to a HackerOne report to Twitter, this happened even when the user had explicitly prohibited this action in the Twitter privacy settings.
+Now, the actual vulnerability and the exploit of it has to do with a form that provides the Twitter ID associated with the submitted phone number or email address.
+This shouldn't be publicly available, and according to a HackerOne report to Twitter, this happened even when the user had explicitly prohibited this action in the Twitter privacy settings.

-This was abused to create lists consisting Twitter IDs, phone numbers, and email addresses.
+This was abused to create lists consisting of Twitter IDs, phone numbers, and email addresses.

 Twitter has confirmed that the hacker's leaked data was retrieved using the vulnerability in question.

-However, fortunately the issue did not expose passwords and other more private information, but Twitter acknowledges that even email addresses and phone numbers attached to Twitter IDs is a grave violation of privacy.
+However, fortunately, the issue did not expose passwords and other more private information, but Twitter acknowledges that even email addresses and phone numbers attached to Twitter IDs are a grave violation of privacy.
 The company apologizes especially to the people that use pseudonyms, often for a very good reason, and might have been included in the more than 5 million accounts leaked.